 Workers' Compensation - SB 1582 by Sen. Bradley (R) and HB 7085 (formerly PCB IBS 17-01) by the Insurance and Banking Subcommittee and Rep. Burgess (R) would attempt to revise the workers' compensation law in response to recent Florida Supreme Court cases.
 The bills would repeal provisions that prohibit attorneys from accepting fees paid by an injured worker outside of an award against the insurer, and would provide express authority for attorneys to accept these fees.
 The current statutory attorney fee schedule would remain, however, a Judge of Compensation Claims (JCC) would have discretion, using criteria delineated in the bills, to increase or decrease the attorney fee up to a maximum hourly rate of \$250.
 SB 1582 would convert workers' comp rates from an administered rate system to a loss costs system.
-This means that administrative costs, profits, and other expenses would not be included in the rate determined by

-NCCI (Florida's rating organization).
+This means that administrative costs, profits, and other expenses would not be included in the rate determined by NCCI (Florida's rating organization).
 NCCI rates would cover only losses and the insurer (i.e. FRESIF) would be required to separately file rates to cover expenses and profit for approval from the Office of Insurance Regulation (OIR).
 In addition, recent NCCI rate files have contained defense and cost containment expenses (DCCE) which range from 14.2% - 17.7% of incurred losses.
 SB 1582 provides that DCCEs are excessive if they exceed 15% on average of the insurer's incurred losses for 3 consecutive years.
 If this occurs, the insurer (i.e. FRESIF) must return amounts over 15% of DCCE to policyholders (unless OIR determines the insurer is financially impaired or insolvent).
 Insurers (i.e. FRESIF) must file their DCCE and incurred losses annually with OIR.
 HB 7085 focuses on the quick and efficient delivery of disability and medical benefits to an injured worker and would increase temporary wage replacement benefits from 104 weeks to 260 weeks.
 HB 7085 would attempt to fill a benefit gap that happens when temporary total disability ends and temporary partial disability begins.
 Further, HB 7085 would allow insurers to reduce premiums by no more than 5% of NCCI's rate for 1 year, subject to regulatory oversight, if they file an informational departure statement with the OIR.
+HB 7085 was amended and would set the maximum hourly attorney rate at \$150.
+Further, the amendment would require the claimant's attorney to file an attestation detailing the claimant's attorney hours to date.
+SB 1582 has one stop left and HB 7085 is ready for the floor.

 Underground Facilities - SB 446 by Sen. Passidomo (R) and HB 379 by Rep. Leek (R) would require that participants in Sunshine State One-Call of Florida, Inc. (One-Call) report at least annually, by March 31 of each year, the damages to their underground facilities for the preceding year.
 Further, the bill would expand the information currently required to be submitted to the Legislature by the One-Call Board, which information would be analyzed to improve the program and prevent future dig ins.
 In addition, an excavator would need to call 911 and file a report with the One-Call system if damage to an underground facility results in the release of any natural or other gas or hazardous liquid.
-SB 446 passed out of its first committee and HB 379 is ready for the floor.
+SB 446 has one stop left and HB 379 passed out of the House.